 1) Foldable Monsters

 This is my go to lesson when I need something quick.
 Hand out an A4 piece of paper.
 Fold into 3 sections (the more equal the better but it is not crucial).
 Take the top section and have students draw the head of a creature then fold and ensure the neck lines cross down into the second section.
-Fold so the top section is not longer visible, Collect and randomly redistribute.
+Fold so the top section is no longer visible.
+Collect and randomly redistribute.
 The second person draws the body including arms but not legs, they must extend the torso lines down to the next section.
 Fold out of the way, collect and randomly redistribute.
 They then draw the legs and open up to reveal the monster.
 Do a gallery walk to see all the creations!
-As a follow up students can write a descriptive writing piece or a story about their create of a profile.
+As a follow up students can write a descriptive writing piece or a story about their creation.